Financial-Times/ui-style-guide/index.md

 ##Overview

 <div class="o-techdocs-leadbody">
+            This site lists component parts and elements that are used to create pages in Financial Times digital products.
+It provides style guidance on usage and layout, whilst describing options available to select within components.
+It's primarily aimed at designers and front-end developers wanting to find out how to make use of our Orgigami set of standards when building FT products.

-            The following pages show all the component parts and elements that go to create a Financial Times web page.
-The sister site, the <a href="http://registry.origami.ft.com/components">Origami Registry</a>, contains the physical code needed to make the parts of an FT app, website or digital product.
-This site describes the rules on layout, structure and how to present the various components.
+            The companion to this site, the <a href="http://registry.origami.ft.com/components">Origami Registry</a>, contains the code and technical guidance needed to implement these components, and is aimed primarily at developers wishing to use Origami within a product.

+            To find out more about Origami, including an overview, developer guide and syntax standards, go to the <a href="http://origami.ft.com">Origami homepage</a>.

 </div>

-##FT square
+##FT branding
-The FT's brand is generally presented according to the rules outlined in the <a href="http://financial-times.github.io/ui-style-guide/dwnld/FT_BrandGuidelines2014.pdf">FT Brand Guidelines</a>.
-White space, correct placement and other rules are outlined in that document.
+A guide to the Financial Times' corporate branding is contained in a separate document, the <a href="http://financial-times.github.io/ui-style-guide/dwnld/FT_BrandGuidelines2014.pdf">FT Brand Guidelines</a>.
+Guidance is given in the use of the logotypes, including correct placement and treatment.

-If you require an FT masthead or logo please contact the FT.com Design team at design@ft.com
+If you require an FT masthead or logo file, please contact the FT.com Design & UX team at design@ft.com

 ##Origami Grid

-The Origami grid is designed to be responsive and works on a 12 column system.
-Margins and between each column is controlled by the grid.
-Outer margin on the left and right are also controlled by the grid.
-If your design has several elements which are flush left and flush right to the edge of the viewport that they align using the grid.
-Resizing and formatting can be simply controlled as you reduce the viewport width down through the FT’s various breakpoints.

-Below are the four breakpoints which come with o-grid
+The Origami grid is a responsive 12-column system.
+Resizing and formatting can be controlled as you reduce the viewport width down through the FT’s various breakpoints.
+Below are the four breakpoints which are used with o-grid.

 <table style="width:100%;">
                 <tbody>